 Vibrancy Guidelines

-We’re also preparing guidelines for the ‘Late Night Hours of Operation of Food and Drink Premises’ (Vibrancy Guidelines) to provide guidance and support to councils.
-Councils should use the guidelines when assessing development applications or modification applications to extend trading hours beyond 7:00 pm for relevant food and drink premises.
-The guidelines will commence on 1 November 2025.
+We’ve prepared the 'Late Night Hours of Operation of Food and Drink Premises' (Vibrancy Guidelines) to provide guidance and support to councils.
+Under Schedule 8 of the Environmental Planning and Assessment Act 1979 (EP&A Act), councils must consider the guidelines when assessing development applications or modification applications to extend trading hours beyond 7:00 pm for relevant food and drink premises.
+The guidelines and Schedule 8 are in effect as of 1 November 2025.

 Frequently asked questions